yehiarasheed/processing4/README.md

 For assistance with your own sketches, projects, or code, please post your question on the Processing forum: https://discourse.processing.org/.
 Our community is full of experienced developers and knowledgeable users who are eager to help.
 Before you post, please take a moment to read the [guidelines on asking questions](https://discourse.processing.org/t/guidelines-asking-questions/2147) to make sure you get the best possible help.
 We’re incredibly grateful for the support and knowledge shared by everyone on the forum over the years.

 ## Contributing to Processing
 We welcome new contributors.
 If you want to fix a bug that's been bothering you or want to give back to the project, you're in the right place!

-For detailed guidelines on how to contribute, please refer to our [CONTRIBUTING.md].
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

 ## Building Processing